How to Make a DIY Rocket Stove

 Conclusion

 If you’ve made it this far, then congrats!
 Take that stove outside and grill some bacon– you’ve earned it.
+(If you need inspiration on what to cook, check out our article on perfect meals to cook on a rocket stove.)

 And hey, while you’re still here… If you have the itch to do another DIY welding project, then take a look at our DIY welding kits page.